Moment bounds and central limit theorems for Gaussian subordinated arrays: Applications of Lemma and Theorem

-Therefore, from the condition $m(1-2\alpha)>1$, one deduces $\sum_{k\in \Z} |\rho(k)|^m <\infty$ and the central limit theorem (\ref{tlcloc}) holds. $\Box $ \\ ~\\ Note that the condition $m(1-2\alpha)>1$ was already obtained in case of stationary Gaussian long memory process in Taqqu (1975).
-The central limit theorem (\ref{tlcloc}) can typically be applied to provide the asymptotic behavior of variance, covariance,..., of locally stationary long memory processes.
+\begin{rem} {\rm For stationary Gaussian long memory process, condition $m(1-2\alpha)>1$ was first obtained in Taqqu (1975).
+Proposition \ref{localCLT} can be applied to prove the asymptotic normality of various statistics of locally stationary processes, see, e.g., Roueff and von Sachs (2010).